Saigon Water Park

-Saigon Water Park is a former water park in Thủ Đức District, Ho Chi Minh City.
+Saigon Water Park is a former water park in Hiệp Bình Chánh, Thủ Đức District, Ho Chi Minh City.
 It was the first park of its kind built in the city.
-The park was situated on Saigon River.
+The park was situated on Saigon River and Gò Dưa Canal.
 It existed from 1997 to 2006.

 Financial difficulties

 The park encountered financial difficulty after the opening of a number of other competitor water parks in Ho Chi Minh City.
 Investors are in the process of re-zoning the land from leisure to residential.
 All of the water park's equipment has been sold and removed.
 Many guide-books and travel websites still refer tourists to this tourist attraction, although it has closed.